Introduction to String Programming Guide

 Characters and Grapheme Clusters describes how you can break strings down into user-perceived characters.

 Character Sets explains how to use character set objects, and how to use

 NSCharacterSetmethods to create standard and custom character sets.

 NSScannerobjects, which interpret and convert the characters of an

 NSStringobject into number and string values.

 NSStringmethods that manipulate strings as file-system paths.

 Drawing Strings discusses the methods of the

 For more information, refer to the following documents:

-Attributed String Programming Guide is closely related to String Programming Guide for Cocoa.
+Attributed String Programming Guide is closely related to String Programming Guide.
 It provides information about

 NSAttributedStringobjects, which manage sets of attributes, such as font and kerning, that are associated with character strings or individual characters.